 cicadas

 Ah, the noise of a September in Houston.
-A chorus of cicadas screech love or death with the beginning of dusk.
-There’s a whir, some kind of rythmatic, awful rising and falling in their cadence, like fiddles being badly tuned or violins beyond a bearable pitch, and yet it’s an autumn sound I’ve heard most [...]
+A chorus of cicadas screech love DSC_3450or death with the beginning of dusk.
+There’s a whir, some kind of rythmatic, awful rising and falling in their cadence, like fiddles being badly tuned or violins beyond a bearable pitch, and yet it’s an autumn sound I’ve heard most of my life.

 no name